scaleway/terraform-provider-scaleway/docs/guides/using-vpc-bastion-ssh.md

 ## Prerequisites

-*	A Virtual Machine in a VPC PrivateNetwork.
+*	You have created a virtual machine (Instance) in a VPC Private Network.
 Check our example below.

 1. When you deploy Bastion, the values are pulled from the Network in which your VM resides.
    1. This VM doesn't become a part of the Bastion deployment itself, but you do connect to it later in the exercise.